What are mutual funds and how do they work? Let me explain through a simple story.

 How long should I invest in a mutual fund?

 For money market funds, at least one year.
 For bond funds, at least three years.
-For balanced and equity funds, at least five years.
+And for balanced and equity funds, at least five years.
 This is just my opinion by the way.

 A List of Mutual Fund Resources: